How You Can Help¶

 Everyone can contribute to the TYPO3 documentation and contributions are very much appreciated.

 These are just examples to get you started.
-You are not restricted to this, as a contributor.
+As a contributor, you are not restricted to this.
 If you can make useful improvements, do it!
-The best contributions come from starting with something that bothers you the most.
+Some of the best contributions come from starting with something that bothers you the most.

 Make Minor Changes¶

-If you see a typo, a broken link or can make some improvements in the spelling, do not hesitate to click on “Edit me on Github” and make the change yourself.
-See Workflow #1: “Edit me on Github” for a walkthrough.
+If you see a typo, a broken link, something is outdated or you can make improvements in any way, do not hesitate to click on “Edit on GitHub” and make the change yourself.
+See Workflow #1: “Edit on GitHub” for a walkthrough.

 Replace Outdated Images¶

 Replace outdated images, for example in the TSconfig Reference reference.

 Look at Images for information about how to embed images with reST.

 Add some new YouTube videos from the TYPO3 YouTube channel.

 See Embed YouTube videos for information on how to do this.